 6. Identify, recruit, retain, and reward instructional personnel.

 Item 3: Explain the strategies the school will implement to provide wrap-around services that develop family and community partnerships.

-The school already ensures the social-emotional needs of students are being met through the following strategies:
+The school already addresses the social-emotional needs of students through the following strategies: